 This pot has a fun toadstool mushroom in it.
 I found these brown ones at the dollar store.

 After the mushroom was painted pink, I added glitter dots.
-When I lacquered it, the finish crackled slightly, but I thought it added a little realistic mushroom texture.
+Then when I lacquered it, the finish crackled slightly, but I thought it added a little realistic mushroom texture.

-I love how sweet it looks as a shady spot for a garden fairy to rest on this cute little metal chair, also from the miniature store, with her mini shovel propped up against it.
+I love how it looks like a shady spot for a garden fairy to rest on this cute little metal chair after her hard work.
+The chair is also from the miniature store.
+Isn’t the mini shovel propped up against it the sweetest?

-My little girls each made one large garden in the galvanized wash tubs, and I did mine in several other little pots.
-I love the way the pots look all clustered together, like there is a new fairy sub-division in town.
+My little girls each made one large garden in the galvanized wash tubs.
+I did mine in several other little pots.
+I love the way the pots look all clustered together, like there is a new fairy sub-division that just was built in town.
 Time to put up the “For Rent” sign and see if any fairies move in!